Gromov-Witten theory of target curves and the tautological ring: Balanced classes

 \section{Balanced classes}

-We want to finish the proof of Theorem~\ref{thm:red} in the remaining case of balanced classes here, therefore giving a proof of Theorem~\ref{thm:thm}.
-We follow the discussion of \cite[Section~5.5]{MR2208418} and try to keep the notation as similar as possible.
-Compared to \cite{MR2208418} there is one additional induction on the codimension.
+In this section, we will finish the proof of Theorem~\ref{thm:red} in the remaining case of balanced classes, therefore giving a proof of Theorem~\ref{thm:thm}.
+We follow the discussion of \cite[Section~5.5]{OkPa06c} and try to keep the notation as similar as possible.
+Compared to \cite{OkPa06c}, there is one additional induction on the codimension.

-The following lemma will be used to determine relative GWpfs from a set of related absolute GWpfs.
-Before stating the lemma we need to introduce a special refined descendent assignment.
+The following lemma will be used to determine relative GW-classes from a set of related absolute GW-classes.
+Before stating the lemma, we need to introduce a special refined descendent assignment.

-Let $P(d)$ be the set of partitions of $d$ and $\mathbb Q^{P(d)}$ the $\mathbb Q$-vector space of functions from $P(d)$ to $\mathbb Q$.
+Let $P(d)$ be the set of partitions of $d$ and $\QQ^{P(d)}$ the $\QQ$-vector space of functions from $P(d)$ to $\QQ$.
 Let

 be a refined descendent of $\omega$.
-The Gromov-Witten theory of $\mathbb P^1$ relative to a point gives for each $v \ge 0$ a function
+The Gromov--Witten theory of $\PP^1$ relative to a point gives for each $v \ge 0$ a function

-\begin{fact} There exists a $\mathbb Q$-linear combination $\tilde \tau(\omega)$ depending on $d$ such that the set of functions
+\begin{fact} There exists a $\QQ$-linear combination $\tilde \tau(\omega)$ depending on $d$ such that the set of functions